An Alternative Explanation of the Subud Exercise in Psychological Terms

 explanation to me.
 In fifty words, it goes something like this:

-‘forces’ of life, whereas those forces should be servants of the soul.
-The
+basic ‘forces’ of life, whereas those forces should be servants of the soul.

-action of the latihan gradually puts them back in their right places, thereby
+The action of the latihan gradually puts them back in their right places,

-allowing the true soul or human essence to be given control and manifest
+thereby allowing the true soul or human essence to be given control and

 I hesitate to judge the validity of the above, but

-this article isn’t primarily about Pak Subuh’s theory.
-My explanation is
+this article isn’t primarily about Pak Subuh’s theory, which is an entirely

 People operate with two cognitive systems for

-more graphically, plus the linguistic Homo sapiens version that employs
+graphically, plus the linguistic Homo sapiens version that employs concepts and

-concepts and speech, but is necessarily based on the older one.
-This new system
+speech, but is necessarily based on the older one.
+This new system is so

-is so advantageous that evolution never had to guarantee integrating it
+advantageous that evolution never had to guarantee integrating it smoothly — so

-smoothly — so blending the rationalities has awkward side-effects.
-While the
+blending the rationalities has awkward side-effects.
+While the older mode is

-older mode is submerged into functioning non-consciously, it often conflicts
+submerged into functioning non-consciously, it often conflicts with the new

-with the new one, especially because of socio-cultural factors.
-By facilitating
+one, especially because of socio-cultural factors.
+By facilitating expression

-expression of the non-conscious rationality, practice of the latihan helps them
+of the non-conscious rationality, practice of the latihan helps them appreciate

 My article develops this explanation pretty gradually,